JayLau123/PerovskiteOrderingGCNNs/README.md

 - Set up the Conda environment (using the provided [environment.yml](environment.yml) if available).
 - Ensure you are ready to run the notebooks or scripts.

 Alternatively, you can download all our data and trained models manually; they are archived on Zenodo ([DOI: 10.5281/zenodo.13820311](https://doi.org/10.5281/zenodo.13820311)) and Materials Data Facility ([DOI: 10.18126/ncqt-rh18](https://doi.org/10.18126/ncqt-rh18)).
-Please place all data and model files in the corresponding directories and then refer to the following Jupyter notebooks to reproduce the results of our paper.
+Please place all data and model files in the corresponding directories and then refer to the following Jupyter notebooks below to reproduce the results of our paper.
 Moreover, if you want to install the Conda environment manually, this repository requires the following packages to run correctly:
 ```
 pandas            1.5.3
 scipy             1.10.1